'So many questions': Lawmakers respond to bombshell Trump, Russia reports

 Democrats said two bombshell reports from The New York Times and Washington Post regarding President Donald Trump and Russia have raised serious questions.
 Meanwhile, their Republican counterparts downplayed the new reporting and asked Americans to consider instead the president's actions on Russia.

 "You know, there's so many questions raised," Democratic Sen. Dick Durbin of Illinois said on ABC's "This Week."
-"Why is he so chummy with Vladimir Putin, this man who is a former KGB agent, never been a friend to the United States, invaded our allies, threatens us around the world, and tries his damndest to undermine our elections, why is this President Trump's best buddy?
+"Why is he so chummy with Vladimir Putin, this man who is a former KGB agent, never been a friend to the United States, invaded our allies, threatens us around the world, and tries his damnedest to undermine our elections?
+Why is this President Trump's best buddy?
 I don't get it."

-On Friday, The Times reported that Trump's firing of former FBI Director James Comey triggered a counterintelligence investigation into whether the president was working to advance Russia's interests.
+On Friday, The Times reported that Trump's firing of James Comey as FBI director triggered a counterintelligence investigation into whether the president was working to advance Russia's interests.
 The administration's initial rationale for firing Comey was his handling of the investigation into 2016 Democratic presidential nominee Hillary Clinton's use of a private email server while she was secretary of state, but Trump almost immediately connected Comey's firing to the Russia investigation during a 2017 interview with NBC News' Lester Holt.

 Trump and the White House pushed back on both reports, saying that the president has been much tougher on Russia than his predecessors.